LandiMi2/GenomeAssembly-workshop-IITA-2025/QC/tutorial.md

 ##  Quality control and trimming

-We will perform FastQC analysis on one cell of HiFi reads and OmniC reads of Star apple samples.
-Then using fastp we will clean the data based on the discussion we will have in class after discussing parameters to filter out.

 Before we start we will learn how to run our analysis on background using screen.
 For information about [screen](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/).
 The basic commands for screen that we will always use in the entire tutorial